Our Top Picks

 Best for Elementary Schoolers: Darice Premium Art Set at Amazon

-"Encourages creativity and allows children to experiment with how different media create color."
+"An art set like this one encourages creativity and allows children to experiment with how different media create color."

 Best for Tweens: Rainbow Loom Crafting Kit at Amazon